 The most likely birds associated to this trope are those with long chiseling bills like the aforementioned woodpecker, cranes, or storks, the long beak even acting like a Sinister Schnoz in case of a villainous bird.
 When they are small, they could swoon in swarm, acting like a living Flechette Storm.
 Birds of prey (good or bad) also often use their sharp curvy beak as weapon (which is for once rather accurate).
 A less common — and more comedic — variant is the use of a large beak (like the one of a toucan) as a literal hammer.
 Pelicans, despite being quite a deadly hunter, are usually not depicted as offensive in fiction, dedicating their beaks to hide and carry stuff.
 Expect ornithologists to cry when seeing this trope, especially when it is used by birds not normally able to peck.

-The trope also applies to non-bird beaked creatures like pterosaurs (a.k.a. "pterodactyls") and cephalopods, even though it rarely happens for the latter, as they tend to rely more on their Combat Tentacles (at least in fiction).
+The trope also applies to non-bird beaked creatures like pterosaurs (a.k.a. "pterodactyls") and cephalopods, even though it rarely happens for the latter, as they tend to rely more on their Combat Tentacles (at least in fiction), though they may sometimes use an attack that resembles this trope, holding their tentacles out in front of them arranged into a point which they then use to jab and poke opponents with.

 Sub-Trope of Natural Weapon.
 Compare other attacks with body parts such as Horn Attack and Power Pincers, and other avian attacks such as Feathered Fiend, Razor Wings, Feather Flechettes, Absurdly Sharp Claws, and Toothy Bird (who tends to appropriately bite more than it peckers).